codemod-com/codemod-template/README.md

 5. Place your API key in a **new repository secret** under `Settings > Secrets and Variables > Actions`.

    ![alt text](assets/codemod-api-secret.png)
 6. [Create](https://go.codemod.com/build-codemod-docs) or move your codemod package(s) under the `codemods` directory.
 Note that your codemods should conform to the [required package structure](https://go.codemod.com/codemod-package-structure).
-Additionally, make sure that your `LICENSE` and `codemodrc.json` files are accurate.
+Additionally, make sure that your `codemodrc.json` files are accurate.

 By doing so, any change made to the `main` branch of your repository will automatically be published to [Codemod Registry](https://codemod.com/registry).